-Noticing more and more brown spots on your recently-established sod?
-Wondering what the problem could be?
-Or how you can fix it?
-In this blog article, we go through the causes of new sod-turning brown, how you can prevent the sod from turning brown, and how you can revive brown sod.
+In this blog article, I’ve gone through the causes of new sod-turning brown, ways of preventing sod from turning brown, and how to revive brown sod.

 Why is my new sod turning brown?